AsifAhmedSahil/React-NextJS-NodeJS-Express-MongoDB-interview-question-Basic-to-Advanced-Theory-to-Example/readme.md

 It improves the performance by reducing the unnecessary computations and providing already stored callback.
 It is similar to React useMemo Hook, the difference is it returns a callback and useMemo returns a value.

+## ReactJS useContext Hook?
+==> Create Context , create provider, pass value, usecontext

+React Context is a way to manage state globally.Context provides a way to pass data or state through the component tree without having props drilling.

+useContext
+Consumes context values in functional components.
+Helps avoid prop drilling by allowing components to access global or shared state directly.
+Commonly used with React’s Context API to manage application-wide states like themes or user authentication.